 When a drug or alcohol addiction takes hold of someone’s life, the person that has been using becomes very near sighted.
 They can only see a few hours ahead and are not thinking about the distant future.

 In the case of those suffering with alcoholism, individuals might be able to remain sober for a few days—Monday, Tuesday and Wednesday—while planning to return to use over the weekend.
-They might be white-knuckling their way through work and counting down the minutes to a Thursday night Happy Hour and the start of a weekend of letting-off-steam and binge use.
+They might be white-knuckling their way through work and counting down the minutes to a Thursday night Happy Hour and the start of a weekend of “letting-off-steam” binge use.

 As alcoholism progresses, the lives of these individuals become more and more myopic.
 They might have to drink in the morning to stave off withdrawal symptoms.
 They may be spending most of their day thinking about hiding drinks, planning how to sneak drinks here and there, hiding their drinking behavior from their work, and hiding it from their families.
 As almost every thought that they have is related to drinking, they no longer make long-term plans for themselves.

 For individuals addicted to drugs, this near sightedness may only allow them to see a few hours into their future.
-Finding their next fix is all that they can think about: getting the money, meeting the dealer, using the drug, hiding it from their family.
+Finding their next fix is all that they can think about: getting the money, meeting the dealer, using the drug, and hiding it from their family.
 They can’t look to the future because the high they’ll be experiencing in the next few hours is fundamental to their lives.

-In the first steps of an intervention, our only goal is to get the sick loved one into a treatment program or rehab.
+In the first steps of an drug intervention, our only goal is to get the sick loved one into a treatment program or rehab.
 Once someone is in rehab, they will begin working with a full team of people that will help move the person suffering through the stages of long-term recovery.
 After a few weeks in treatment, people in rehab feel emotionally and physically healthy enough to begin looking towards the future.
 At this point, we can start talking with them about longer-term plans.

-When considering an intervention, understand that your loved one isn’t able to look very far into the future.
+When considering an drug intervention, understand that your loved one isn’t able to look very far into the future.
 Plans that will lead to a better and happier life for a sick loved one may make perfect sense to rest of the family, but likely seem farfetched for someone that is only able to discern the path directly ahead of them.
 By waiting for your loved one to get incrementally healthier, we can reveal plans along the way to help them in their recovery.
 Ultimately, we must remember to be patient with our patient.

-About Suntra and Adam Banks
+More about Suntra and Adam Banks

-Adam Banks is a certified interventionist and recovery coach at Suntra Modern Recovery.
-He received an MBA from the University of Chicago and built a company, which United Health Care acquired.
-He learned his rigor and attention to detail from his career as an airline pilot, holding an ATP, the FAA’s highest license.
+Adam Banks is a certified interventionist at Suntra Modern Recovery.
+After receiving an MBA from the University of Chicago, Adam built a company that was later acquired by United Health Care.
+His discipline and attention to detail comes from his former career as an airline pilot, holding an ATP, the FAA’s highest license.

-Suntra offers a free video course for families considering hosting an intervention for a family member.
+Adam recently co-authored Navigating Recovery Ground School: 12 Lessons to Help Families Navigate Recovery.
+In this lesson book Adam and John Roesch walk families through the entire intervention process.
+Suntra also offers a free video course for families considering hosting an intervention for a family member.

 Suntra Modern Recovery provides medical treatment for alcohol and opiate addictions via video visit with medical doctors.
+Treatment for alcohol, opiate and heroin addiction, including Suboxone treatment, can start today.
 Suntra’s alcohol and drug intervention services are available locally in New York, Long Island, the Hamptons as well as nationally and internationally.
-Treatment for alcohol, opiate and heroin addiction, including Suboxone treatment, can start today.